veronikuznetsova/rsschool-cv/cv.md

 #### Sample code:

 ##### Experience:
-+Training JavaScript Development from EPAM Training Center
+*Training JavaScript Development from EPAM Training Center

 ###### Education:
-/ Studied HTML, CSS, JAVA and JAVA Script on my own.
+1. Studied HTML, CSS, JAVA and JAVA Script on my own.
-/ Training JavaScript Development from EPAM Training Center
+1. Training JavaScript Development from EPAM Training Center

 ###### Languages:
 *I speak English at B2 level and Polish at A1.*